Maine White Pine Cone

 What’s Happening in Maine?

-Maine lobsterGreen Amendments For The Generations is working with our lead partners Maine Youth Action & Down To Earth Storytelling, as well as individual community activists and leaders, to build a growing coalition of grassroots organizations, indigenous leaders, youth leaders, civic leaders, legislators, and dedicated residents.
+Green Amendments For The Generations is working with our leading partners in the state — Down To Earth Storytelling and individual community activists — to build a growing coalition of grassroots organizations, indigenous leaders, youth leaders, civic leaders, legislators, and dedicated residents.
+We are looking forward to robust engagement in 2025.

-1. Section 26.
+Section 26.
 Environmental rights.
 The people of the State have the right to a clean and healthy environment and to the preservation of the natural, cultural and healthful qualities of the environment.
 The State may not infringe upon these rights.
 The State shall conserve, protect and maintain the State’s natural resources, including, but not limited to, its air, water, land and ecosystems for the benefit of all the people, including generations yet to come.

 Organizations Signed in Support of the Maine Pine Tree Amendment